joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * "Angel: How to Invest in Technology Startups" by Jason Calacanis: This book offers practical advice for angel investors looking to invest in technology startups, including how to identify promising opportunities and how to manage risk.

 * "The New Business Road Test" by John Mullins: This book offers a framework for evaluating business opportunities, including how to identify market needs, assess competition, and evaluate the potential for success.

+## Military strategy books

+Military strategy books have long been a valuable source of knowledge for business leaders, entrepreneurs, and anyone who wants to develop their strategic thinking skills.
+Here are some of the best military strategy books and what they have to offer:

+* "The Art of War" by Sun Tzu: This ancient Chinese military treatise is still widely read and studied today.
+It offers valuable insights into strategy, tactics, and leadership, and emphasizes the importance of knowing oneself, one's enemy, and the terrain of the battlefield.

+* "On War" by Carl von Clausewitz: Written in the 19th century, this classic work explores the nature of war, the role of politics in military decision-making, and the importance of adapting to changing circumstances.

+* "The 33 Strategies of War" by Robert Greene: This modern classic draws on the lessons of history and offers practical advice on how to apply them to contemporary situations.
+It covers topics such as deception, unconventional warfare, and the importance of maintaining morale.

+* "Makers of Modern Strategy" edited by Peter Paret: This comprehensive volume covers the history of military strategy from the 19th century to the present day.
+It includes contributions from leading historians and scholars, and offers insights into the evolution of military thinking over time.

+* "The Mask of Command" by John Keegan: This book explores the role of leadership in military history and offers valuable insights into what makes a successful commander.
+It covers the careers of four great military leaders - Alexander the Great, Wellington, Grant, and Hitler - and analyzes the factors that contributed to their success or failure.

+* "The Principles of War for the Information Age" by Robert Leonard: This modern work on military strategy applies the principles of warfare to the world of business and technology.
+It covers topics such as strategic planning, risk management, and the importance of innovation.

 ## Leadership books